-5-1.3 Notice of Availability of Preliminary Annual Budget and Time of Hearing
+5-1.3 Notice of Availability of Preliminary Annual Budget and Time of Hearing Meeting to Fix Final Budget

-On or before June fifth (5th) of each year, the District Secretary shall publish a notice once in a newspaper of general circulation in each of the counties comprising the District stating that the Preliminary Annual Budget is available to anyone requesting a copy, and on a date stated in the notice, not less than ten (10) days after the Notice of Availability of the Preliminary Annual Budget and Time of Hearing is published, and at a time and place also stated in the notice, the Board will meet for the purpose of fixing the final budget, and anyone may appear thereat and be heard regarding the increase, decrease, or omission of any item on the budget or for the inclusion of additional items.
+On or before June fifth (5th) of each year, the District Secretary shall publish a notice once in a newspaper of general circulation in each of the counties comprising the District stating that the Preliminary Annual Budget is available to anyone requesting a copy, and on a date stated in the notice, not less than ten (10) days after the Notice of Availability of the Preliminary Annual Budget and Time of Hearing is published, and at a time and place also stated in the notice, The Board will meet for the purpose of fixing the final budget on or prior to June twentieth (20th) of each year, and anyone may appear thereatattend the meeting and make public commentbe heard regarding the increase, decrease, or omission of any item on the budget or for the inclusion of additional items.
 Said hearing on the fixing of the final budget shall be held on or prior to June twentieth (20th).
-Said hearing shall be continued from day to day until concluded, but no to exceed a total of ten (10) days, and shall be concluded before the expirations of ten (10) days if there are no requests or applications on file with the Board for further hearings.
+Said meeting hearing shall may be continued from day to day until concluded, but no-t\to exceed a total of ten (10) days, and shall be concluded before the expirations of ten (10) days if there are no requests or applications on file with the Board for further hearings meetings.